11 Life Lessons From My Thirteen Year Old Self

 2. “The Spice Girls lied- friendship does end.”

-3. “Don’t try and be a smart alec and make a joke in another language.
-Especially in a languages class.”
+3. “Don’t try and be a smart alec and make a joke in another language in class."

 The class will never get the joke, no matter how witty you think you are.

 4. “Just because everyone else is doing something, doesn’t make it right.”

 I saw most of that lesson from my peers drinking at bus stops and things.
 I hated not being included in things.
 Part of me wished that I could be included.
 But really, deep down I knew I wasn’t missing out on much.
 Especially when they were talking about when they were sick, as if it was all part of the fun.
 (Yes I have been drunk before and I know from experience that when you feel queasy that is the time to stop!)

 5. “Not all adults have grown up completely yet.”

 As a nineteen year old, who has been a school assistant and a support worker, I amend this slightly- no adults have grown up even slightly.
 It’s a conspiracy and a lie to keep children in line.
 Nobody knows what they’re doing.
 Literally nobody.
 Everyone is making it all up as they go along.